The First Descendant best character tier list

 • Best used in pre-made teams due to distance effects.

-• While he has self buffs, they are few and far between which makes solo-play somewhat hard.
+• While he has self buffs, they are few and far between which makes solo play hard.

-Yujin is a dedicated support healer character, and frankly the only one of its kind at the time of writing.
-If you’re looking to support your allies with buffs, healing, Def and more, then Yujin is the one.
-Avoid Yujin if you want to solo play, as there’s many more better for it.
-Simple and easy analysis for a tier list ranking.
+Yujin is a dedicated support healer character, the only one of its kind at the time of writing.
+If you’re looking to support your allies with buffs, healing, and DEF, then Yujin is the one.
+But their abilities aren’t as simple as simply swooping up health pickups.
+Pair that with their lack of survivability and you can see why you’d become a liability with this character.
+Avoid Yujin if you want to solo play, as other characters can breeze through the campaign and its bosses.

 Continue the discussion at VideoGamer Discussion Forums